What Is SharePoint Workspace And Its Benefits

 Why Choose EPC Group for SharePoint Modernization

-EPC Group has over 28 years of experience with every version of SharePoint from the original SharePoint Portal Server through SharePoint Online.
-As a Microsoft Gold Partner, our team has migrated millions of documents from legacy environments to modern SharePoint, including Groove workspaces, SharePoint 2007/2010/2013/2016, and file shares.
+EPC Group has over 29 years of experience with every version of SharePoint from the original SharePoint Portal Server through SharePoint Online.
+As a former Microsoft Gold Partner (2016 to program retirement, the oldest in North America) and current Microsoft Solutions Partner, our team has migrated millions of documents from legacy environments to modern SharePoint, including Groove workspaces, SharePoint 2007/2010/2013/2016, and file shares.
 Our founder, Errin O'Connor, has authored 4 bestselling Microsoft Press books on SharePoint, making EPC Group the definitive authority on SharePoint architecture and migration.

 Ready to Modernize Your SharePoint Environment?